rtanmay/Ciphers-Decryption/README.md

 # Ciphers-Decryption
-This repository contains Decyption algorithms to convert cipher text to plain text.
-It works if encryption is caused by caesar cipher, substitution cipher and vigener cipher
+Decryption works if the encryption is done by the following algorithms:

+  1)Caesar cipher

+  2)Substitution cipher

+  3)Vigener cipher